Ax-Prover: A Deep Reasoning Agentic Framework for Theorem Proving in Mathematics and Quantum Physics: System Architecture

 \subsection{MCP Tools}

 \m{As described above, tool use is essential in our approach.} We provide the LLM with access to tools via the MCP, a standard interface that lets LLM agents invoke external services in a uniform, controlled way\m{~\cite{modelcontextprotocol2024}}.
 We implement two categories of tools: \textbf{Filesystem tools} and \textbf{Lean tools}.
 Filesystem tools handle file operations such as \texttt{read\_file}, \texttt{write\_file}, and \texttt{list\_directory} (see Appendix~\ref{subsec:filesystemtools}).
-Lean tools allow Ax-Prover to perform a variety of actions crucial for theorem proving.
-We access these tools through the \texttt{lean-lsp-mcp} project \cite{lean-mcp}, which provides a standardized interface to the Lean environment and ensures that Ax-Prover always operates on the latest version of \texttt{Mathlib}.
-This ensures that we can maintain compatibility for imports, theorem references, and proof construction without relying on the LLM's knowledge of the version (or multiple incompatible versions) of \texttt{Mathlib} on which it was trained.
+Lean tools allow Ax-Prover to perform a variety of actions which are crucial for theorem proving.
+We give Ax-Prover access to these tools through the \texttt{lean-lsp-mcp} project \cite{lean-mcp}, which provides a standardized interface to the Lean environment.
+Access to these tools allows Ax-Prover to search within the local library, diagnose errors and warnings as they arise, observe the Lean context at any point in a proof, and query external search engines.
+Notably, external search engines provide Ax-Prover with more up-to-date information about \texttt{Mathlib} than what exists within an LLM's parametric knowledge: Loogle searches for declarations within the newest version of \texttt{Mathlib}, and Leansearch is based on a past but recent version of \texttt{Mathlib}.
+Since \texttt{Mathlib} is a rapidly evolving library, this capability of Ax-Prover ensures compatibility for imports, theorem references, and proof constructions without relying on the LLM's knowledge of the version (or multiple versions) of \texttt{Mathlib} on which it was trained.
 The Lean tools we use fall into four main groups, summarized in Table~\ref{tab:leantools}.

-Note that \texttt{lean\_diagnostic\_messages} returns an error log containing scalars indicating the severity of the errors or messages the tool has returned: 0 if no error is found; 1 for erroneous/incorrect proofs; and 2 for a valid but incomplete proof, e.g. with \texttt{sorry}, warning, or linter error. \m{A proof is considered correct and complete only if it compiles, no severity 1 errors are found, and no \texttt{sorry} or \texttt{admit} is present}.
+Note that \texttt{lean\_diagnostic\_messages} returns a number: 0 for a successfully compiled proof with no errors or warnings; 1 for an explicit compilation error in the proof; and 2 for a successfully compiled proof with warning messages, e.g.~the proof is incomplete (containing \texttt{sorry}), or the code style does not pass the linter test. \m{A proof is considered correct and complete only if a code 0 is returned, or if a level 2 code is returned that does not contain \texttt{sorry}}.